Who needs to be licensed?

 The Home Builders Association of Metropolitan Portland is a provider of the 16-hour at home study course which is required prior to registering for the Oregon Construction Contractors Board examination.
 The fee for this course is $199.

 Please note that the HBA does not provide the actual testing for the CCB test, only the study materials.
-For testing information, contact PSI Exams at www.psiexams.com.
+For testing information, contact Prometric Testing at www.prometric.com.